DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 **Exploration with deterministic policies:**
 Since the DDPG agent learns a deterministic policy, it wont explore on-ploicy.To deal with this issue noise is injected into the action selected by the policy.
 This means in DDPG the agent explores by adding external noise to actions, using off policy explorations stragtegies.

+## 4) Model Comparison & Hyper Parameter Tuning<
+The final chapter is divided in two parts.
+Starting in search of neuronal model arichtecutres and finishing with tuning of the hyper parameters of the weight declay and batchsize.

+All the final parameter,architecture details and results you can find in the Report.md.

+### 4.1 Model Comparison
+To finde the most suiting neuronal arichtecture three models are going to be comphared.
+1. The orginal model from Udacity with an architecture
+    - actor one fully connected layer 256
+    - critic three fully connected layers size 256 256 128
+2. Introduction of the actor net from the orginal DDPG paper[1] and staying with the critic net from former projects
+    - actor two fully connected layers size  400 300
+    - critic three fully connected layers size 256 256 128
+3. Going all in the net size from the orginal DDPG paper[1]
+    - actor two fully connected layers size  400 300
+    - critic two fully connected layers size 200 200

+Its seen that the second model performs best and reaches fastest the 30 score solving line and also and 37 score where the algorithms gets aborded.
+The thered model performse worsed and is stoped shortly after 200 episodes, since no improvement is reconized.

+### 4.2 Batchsize tuning
+So the second model from 4.1 is taken and runs with different batchsizes.
+1. 128
+2. 256
+3. 64, thats the batch size they used in the DDPG paper[1]

+Briefly spoken, the batch size of 256 perfromes best in the manner that it reaches fastest the goal score.

+### 4.3 Weight Declay
+Finally a weight decay L2 is introduced and compared how the impact will be.
+1. No weight declay
+2. WEIGHT_DECAY = 0.0001 like in the former project
+3. WEIGHT_DECAY = 0.01 like in the  DDPG paper[1]

 ## From Udacity